raspberrypi/firmware/README.md

 below (check the appropriate directories for more specific licence details):

 * boot:
-    * *start.elf, bootcode.bin and loader.bin are the GPU firmware and
+    * start*.elf, fixup*.dat and bootcode.bin are the GPU firmwares and
-    bootloaders.
+    bootloader.
 Their licence is described in `boot/LICENCE.broadcom`.
     * The kernel.img files are builds of the Linux kernel, released under the GPL (see `boot/COPYING.linux`)
     * The dtbs, overlays and associated README are built from Linux kernel